 Subscriptions: As a member of ASA you’ll enjoy a subscription to Generations as a membership benefit.
 If you are not yet a member, or if you would like additional copies to share with colleagues, you can subscribe to Generations.

 Buy Single Issues: You can also browse and purchase print copies of individual Generations issues—a convenient option for individual use or for distributing issues to colleagues, staff or students.
 ASA members enjoy a 15% discount and there are additional discounts for orders of as few as five or more copies.

 It’s easy to view Generations articles and issues online.
 Simply use one of the following methods:

-Visit Generations.MetaPress.Com to search, read or print articles from current and previous issues (2003 and later) of Generations.
+Visit IngentaConnect to search, read or print articles from current and previous issues (2003 and later) of Generations.
 ASA members can access the full online archive at no cost—another great membership benefit!
-Nonmembers can also purchase individual articles, or an online subscription.
+(Members: If you aren't logged in here yet, use the "Log In" at the top of this page to log in before you visit Ingenta Connect so that you'll be recognized as an ASA member when you visit).
+Nonmembers can also purchase individual articles.

 Please note: Generations does not publish unsolicited articles.
 Each issue's authors are specifically invited to contribute.
 Unsolicited article manuscripts will be returned without review.
-ASA members who would like to share their expertise are invited to review our author guidelines for AgeBlog.